tandog42/phase-3-front/README.md

 ![Edit/Delete](https://media.giphy.com/media/Fz7ko3OU10PtDOVhuK/giphy.gif)

-- A user can also choose to add a new employee.
+- A user can also choose to add a new employee by inputing there Name, Position and Salary.

 ![AddingEmployee](https://media.giphy.com/media/iM3OLpp9iFgbOJdQMj/giphy.gif)